 The juice made up of the bile and pancreatic enzymes continue through the Ampulla of Vater and out into the first section of the small intestine called the duodenum.
 Here it begins mixing with the partially digested food from the stomach, and digestion continues.
 This process relies on a small ring of muscle wrapped around the end of the ampulla of Vater duct to work efficiently, controlling the flow of juices into the duodenum by relaxing and contracting at the right time.
 This small muscular valve is commonly known as the Sphincter of Oddi.

 If the Sphincter of Oddi doesn’t relax appropriately, the duct can stay tightly closed or spasm, which stops the flow of the juices into the duodenum.
 These juices can then back-up, causing the pressure inside the ducts to increase.
 When this happens, symptoms can develop, including severe attacks of abdominal pain and nausea.

-Biliary Sphincter Disorders occurs in people who have had their gallbladder removed (an operation called cholecystectomy).
-Around 50,000 people undergo this operation every year in the UK and it is estimated that up to 5-10% will suffer long-term symptoms.
+Biliary Sphincter Disorders occur almost exclusively in people who have had their gallbladders removed (an operation called a cholecystectomy).
+Around 70,000 people undergo this operation every year in the UK and it is estimated that up to 5-10% will suffer long-term symptoms.
 Although considerably less common, people who still have their gallbladders can also suffer from Biliary Sphincter Disorders.

 What are the causes of Biliary Sphincter Disorders?